Entry requirements

 Modules

-Throughout all three years of your degree, you will take the required modules in divinity only.
+During the first two years of your degree, you will take the required modules in Divinity only.

-Typically, you will take three divinity modules per semester during your first year, and four modules per year during your second and third year (known as Honours).
+Typically, you will take three Divinity modules per semester during your first year, and four modules per year during your second (known as Honours).

 Students will also take two modules from the following: